Piour/cozy-feeds/README.md

 # To do ...

 * order feeds by tags
-* order feeds by creation date for every tag
 * bug : needs to load feed 2 times before to get updated title
 * show feed description on mouseover
 * bug : first display of a feed cant be deleted